nytud/hunlp-GATE/README.md

 * Magyarlánc Morphparse (Sentence Splitter and Tokenizer + Pos Tagger and Lemmatizer)
 * Magyarlánc Depparse (Morphparse + Depdendency Parser)
 * NP chunking with Huntag3 and Magyarlánc

+Plase see [this Wiki page](https://github.com/dlt-rilmta/hunlp-GATE/wiki/Hungarian-NLP-Tools-GATE-Integraion) for more information on what tools are expected to be integrated and their statuses.

 ##Files